Blazing New Trails with Irene Zoppi Ph.D. ’04

 Nobody can accuse her of underachieving.
 Nicknamed Ramba, after the fictional character Rambo, Zoppi speaks five languages and holds bachelor’s, master’s and doctoral degrees, her Ph.D. in education policy, planning and administration from the University of Maryland.
 Her dissertation focused on Latina women leaders in the military.

-Zoppi has taught in public schools and at the university level, and was a member of the Maryland Board of Education, where she specialized in helping military families and students of color.
+Zoppi has taught in public schools and at the university level and was a member of the Maryland State Board of Education, where she specialized in helping military families and students of color.
 Since December 2022, she’s served in a civilian capacity in cybersecurity, among other roles, for the National Security Agency at Fort Meade.
 Zoppi’s various roles have unique challenges and rewards.

 “The military reserve demands discipline, adaptability and readiness for service,” she said.
 “In the civilian career, one can make a difference through innovation, leadership and community impact.
 The resilience and dedication required to excel in these dual careers form a unique and impactful career path that offers both personal growth and the opportunity to serve one’s country and community simultaneously.”